ComponentKitchen/core-component-mixins/extensible/ReadMe.md

 the exact behavior may vary from framework to framework.

 Moreover, there are cases where "last writer wins" is not desirable.
-In many situations, it's desirable to let mixins *augment* behavior, not overrule it.
+In many situations, it's desirable to let mixins *augment* behavior, not override it.
 Frameworks that want to address these situations resolve name conflicts by invoking *all* method implementations on the base class and any mixins applied to it: